-(i) GOALI proposals must follow the deadlines applicable to an existing funding opportunity as well as the following GOALI-specific requirements: The title of a GOALI proposal should start with "GOALI." (after any other title requirements specified by the funding opportunity to which the proposal is being submitted).
-For GOALI collaborative proposals, the proposal must be submitted by a single organization with any collaborators listed as subawards.
-Collaborative proposals from multiple organizations will not be accepted or will be returned without review.
-See Chapter II.D.3 for additional information.
+GOALI proposals must follow the deadlines applicable to an existing funding opportunity as well as the following GOALI-specific requirements: For GOALI collaborative proposals, the proposal must be submitted by a single organization with any collaborators listed as subawards.
+Collaborative proposals from multiple organizations will not be accepted.
+See Chapter II.D.3 for additional information;

-(ii) At least one industrial co-PI must be listed on the Cover Sheet at the time of submission although the industrial participant cannot use or receive any NSF funds;

-(iii) The university-industry interaction should be described in the Project Description;

-(iv) A GOALI-Industrial PI Confirmation Letter from the industrial partner that confirms the participation of a co-PI from industry must be submitted with the proposal (if applicable, the letter also must state the degree of industrial participation as well as detail any support that the industry is providing to the academic partner).
-All GOALI-related confirmation must be uploaded under "GOALI-Industrial PI Confirmation Letter"
+- (i) At least one industrial co-PI must be listed on the Cover Sheet at the time of submission although the industrial participant cannot use or receive any NSF funds; - (ii) The university-industry interaction should be described in the Project Description; - (iii) A GOALI-Industrial PI Confirmation Letter from the industrial partner that confirms the participation of a co-PI from industry must be submitted with the proposal (if applicable, the letter also must state the degree of industrial participation as well as detail any support that the industry is providing to the academic partner).
+All GOALI-related confirmation must be uploaded under "GOALI-Industrial PI Confirmation Letter" in the supplementary documentation section of Research.gov.
+This supplementary documentation will not be counted towards the 15-page Project Description limitation; and